- Why should my business give via Work for Good rather than giving direct to charities?

 We take out the legal and admin hassle of giving in a way that’s linked to how you do business

-It’s easy to engage your people and your clients in your giving story – share your profile, let them choose the charity online, and we can notify them when you donate.
+It’s easy to get your employees and your clients involved in your donations – share your profile, let them choose the charity online, and we can notify them when you donate.

 - How can I involve my clients?